tomhel/LocaleNumeric/README.md

 Format a number.

 - _number_ - the number to format
-- _maxFractionDigits_ - optional. minimum number of fractions
+- _maxFractionDigits_ - optional. minimum number of fractions.
+If not given locale default are used
-- _maxFractionDigits_ - optional. maximum number of fractions
+- _maxFractionDigits_ - optional. maximum number of fractions.
+If not given locale default are used

 __returns__ the formatted number.